apache/mesos/docs/endpoints/master/slaves.md

 in this master or recovered from registry, formatted as a JSON object.

+Query parameters:
+>        slave_id=VALUE       The ID of the slave returned (when no slave_id is specified, all slaves will be returned).

 ### AUTHENTICATION ###
 This endpoint requires authentication iff HTTP authentication is